 - Soak the bread in the milk and squeeze milk out again.
 Crumble the bread.

 - Mix all ingredients except one egg, 1/2 cup milk and bay leaves.

 - Add mixture to a greased ovenproof dish and poke the bay leaves upright into the mixture.

-- Mix rest of egg and remaining 125 ml (1/2 cup) milk and pour over meat mixture half an hour before taking it out of the oven.
+- Mix rest of egg and remaining 125 ml (1/2 cup) milk and pour over meat mixture and bake for another half hour.

 - Serve with rice, chutney, sliced banana, plain yoghurt and a sambal of cubed fresh tomato, chopped onion and white vinegar.